vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sat May 10 02:41:22 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun May 11 02:51:49 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER